-Cha'palaachi is a Barbacoan language spoken in northern Ecuador by between 3,000 and 9,500 people.
-It is also known as Chachi or Cayapa.
+Cha'palaa is a Barbacoan language spoken in northern Ecuador by about 9,500 people (in 2004).
+It is also known as Cha'palaachi, Chachi or Cayapa.
+Cha'palaa means 'the language of the Chachi people'.

 Naaju chachilla bain mu' chachilla bain na kayatu tichiba bulla jutyu naakendya'ba kenu deechu taa na kayamu deju, tsenminya naaju juñu bain ne tsaave ti' uukavinu jutyu naa ti deechu juuchi bain, mubain mubain tsaren dejuve, tsenmin shilli pensangenupude deju' mitya, tsenmin usa' kendu bain ura' kendyu' bain mide' mitya muba mu bain veta' veta' ura' keewaawaa kenuu dejuve.